isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-gun-for-enamel-paint/index.md

 The 1.
 3mm tip does an excellent job in case you want to apply either medium or light viscous paints.
 It plays an essential role in atomizing sprays especially when you are doing clear and base coats.
 The spray pattern can be adjusted to fit into your preferred choice whether round, vertical, or horizontal.
 The air regulator is also flexible enough and you can adjust it to the appropriate range of between 29-50 PSI.

 The nozzle and the needle are made of stainless steel and that guarantees durability and longer services.
 On the contrary, the manufacturer guarantees you a one-year full warranty.
-Pros:
-- Can spray multiple patterns
-- Good for medium and light paints
-- One year warranty
-- Can spray at a different speed
-- It is durable
-- Gives a smooth professional finish.
+Pros: - Can spray multiple patterns - Good for medium and light paints - One year warranty - Can spray at a different speed - It is durable - Gives a smooth professional finish.

-Cons:
-- Not good for thick paints
+Cons: - Not good for thick paints

+> See Also: > Paint Sprayer for Doors

 ###  [7.
 Scuddles 1200 Watt HVLP Paint Sprayer](https://www.amazon.com/dp/B07BB2WJF4/?tag=p-policy-20)